travis-ci/docs-travis-ci-com/pt-BR/docs/user/resources.md

 ---
-title: Resources
+title: Recursos
-layout: en
+layout: pt-BR
 permalink: resources/
 ---

-### Blog posts
+### Mensagens no Blog

-Here are some blog posts about Travis:
+A seguir algumas mensagens no blog sobre o Travis (em inglês):

 * [An Intro to Travis](http://labnotes.org/2011/08/10/travis-ci/)
 * [Get Your Ruby Project on Travis and Have a Martini in 15 Minutes](http://ducktypo.blogspot.com/2011/08/get-your-ruby-project-on-travis-and.html)